Electronic color code: Exceptions to IEC practice; code sequence variations

-Zero ohm resistors, marked with a single black band, are lengths of wire wrapped in a resistor-like body which can be mounted on a printed-circuit board (PCB) by automatic component-insertion equipment.
-They are typically used on PCBs as insulating "bridges" where two tracks would otherwise cross, or as soldered-in jumper wires for setting configurations.
+Zero ohm resistors, marked with one or sometimes two black bands, are lengths of wire wrapped in a resistor-like body which can be mounted on a printed-circuit board (PCB) by automatic component-insertion equipment.
+A coding of four black bands has been used for an arbitrary large, (such as anything over 100 kilohm) resistor meant for use as a core for winding an inductance.